 Getting off the Waterfront

-- 1. Never leave the waterfront by any other means than the Boat House exit, by the buddy board. - 2.
-In order to leave, all waterfront participants must check out with the staff member at the Boat House, by the buddy board.
+- 1. Leave only by passing the buddy board. - 2.
+In order to leave, all waterfront participants must check out with the staff member by the buddy board.
 No one shall leave without checking out and returning their PFD.